 - Women comprise 40 percent of the company’s executive management team and 27 percent of its board of directors.
 Michelle Clatterbuck serves as CFO.

 - Intuit CEO Sasan Goodarzi has endorsed the CEO Action for Diversity & Inclusion Pledge, signaling the company’s commitment to diversity and inclusion.
 Intuit has also made a public commitment to achieve 100 percent pay equity, and it conducts regular statistical analyses of employee pay by gender and ethnicity.

-- The company’s Tech Women @ Intuit initiative focuses on attracting, retaining and advancing women in technical roles.
-Programs include sponsorship by leaders; peer mentoring through Intuit Circles, based on Lean In Circles; development workshops such as negotiation, executive presence and speaking skills, and site events to build its tech women community.
+- The company’s Tech Women @ Intuit initiative is focused on attracting, retaining and advancing women in technical roles.
+Programs include sponsorship by leaders, peer mentoring through Intuit Circles, based on Lean In Circles, development workshops such as negotiation, executive presence and speaking skills, and site events to build its tech women community.